cric96/experiment-2021-swarm-intelligence-si/README.md

 This repository contains the first experiment that explores the clustering techniques applied in Aggregate Computing.

-This work start from this [idea](https://github.com/metaphori/paper-2021-swarm-intelligence-si/blob/master/_Brainstorming/algorithm1.txt)
+This work starts from this [idea](https://github.com/metaphori/paper-2021-swarm-intelligence-si/blob/master/_Brainstorming/algorithm1.txt)

 In [Experiments](#experiments) I briefly discuss the current state of the simulation performed.
 Each entry has the form of: